myltiplex1/FruitSort/README.md

 # FruitSort

 ## Autonomous Fruit Sorting System using YOLO and a 4DOF Robotic Arm

 This project is an autonomous system that uses computer vision to detect fruits, classify them, and sort them using a 4-degree-of-freedom (4DOF) robotic arm.
-The detection is performed using a YOLOv5 model, the inverse kinematics for the arm's movements are calculated in Python, and the arm is controlled by an Arduino.
+The detection is performed using a YOLOv5 model, the inverse kinematics for the arm's movements are calculated in Python and the arm is controlled by Arduino.
 ## Features

 *   **Fruit Detection:** Utilizes a YOLOv5 model to detect and classify different types of fruits from a webcam feed.
+*   **Dataset / Classes:** The model and inference code use three fruit classes: `apple`, `banana`, and `orange`.
-*   **Inverse Kinematics:** The system calculates the required joint angles for the robotic arm using a pure Python implementation of Inverse Kinematics (IK).
+*   **Inverse Kinematics:** The system calculates the required joint angles for the robotic arm using a pure Python implementation of Inverse Kinematics (IK) in `main_serial.py`. `main_test.py` provides tests and simulations for IK and the pick-and-place flow.
-*   **Robotic Arm Control:** A 4DOF robotic arm, controlled by an Arduino and a servo shield, physically sorts the detected fruits.
+*   **Robotic Arm Control:** A 4DOF robotic arm, controlled by an Arduino and an Adafruit-style PWM servo shield, physically sorts the detected fruits.
-*   **Serial Communication:** A Python script communicates with the Arduino via serial communication to send commands for the sorting operation.
+*   **Serial Communication:** A Python script communicates with the Arduino via serial communication to send servo angle commands for the sorting operation.
-*   **Calibration:** Includes scripts for camera and robotic arm calibration to ensure accurate picking and placing.
+*   **Calibration:** Includes scripts for camera and robotic arm calibration to ensure accurate mapping from image coordinates to arm coordinates.

+## Dataset / Classes

+- Number of classes: 3
+- Classes: `apple`, `banana`, `orange`

+Where these are defined in the repo:
+- `detection.py`, `detection1.py`, `infer_onnx.py`, `infer_pt.py`, and `xml_to_coco.py` include the class list (see `class_names = ["apple", "banana", "orange"]`).
+- The training/config files `yolovfruit_cpu.txt` and `yolovfruit_gpu.txt` also reference the class names and the number of classes.

+Notes:
+- The system currently sorts only these three fruit types.
+To add more classes, update the class lists in the detection/inference scripts and retrain a model.
+- Use `xml_to_coco.py` to convert Pascal VOC/XML annotations to YOLO/COCO-compatible label formats for training.

 ## Project Structure